ropensci/essurvey/README.md

            format = 'spss')
 ```

 This will save the ESS rounds into separate folders and unzip them in the specified directory (if you want to know your current directory, type `getwd()`).
 This works the same way for `ess_country()`.
+Be aware that if you download the files manually you should read them into R with the `haven` package for all `ess` related functions to work.

 ------------------------------------------------------------------------